stulp/dmpbbo/INSTALL.md

 ### Debugging real-time code

-Various function approximators have been optimized so that no dynamic allocations are made in real-time critical functions.
-The Eigen matrix library has functionality for checking whether dynamic allocations are made in certain blocks of code.
+Many functions in dmpbbo are expected to be called in real-time loops on a robot, e.g. Dmp::differentialEquation and the predict function in various FunctionApproximators.
+Therefore, these function have beenoptimized so that no dynamic allocations are made in real-time critical functions (for the FunctionApproximators currently LWR, RRRFF, LWPR, GMR, but not the others).
+For debugging purposes, the Eigen matrix library has functionality for checking whether dynamic allocations are made in certain blocks of code.
+Please see a detailed explanation of this at [eigenrealtime.md](docs/eigenrealtime/eigenrealtime.md).

 To compile a version that has real-time checks built in: